How Much Do Nutritional Psychologists Really Make? And How Do I Become One?

-Any aspect of the relationship between daily dietary intake patterns and their effects on the “Diet Mental Health Relationship” (DMHR) form the basis of Nutritional Psychology, and the exploration of the ways in which diet is a positive or negative contributor to psychological functioning.
+Any aspect of the relationship between daily dietary intake patterns and their effects on the “Diet Mental Health Relationship” (DMHR) form the basis of Nutritional Psychology and the exploration of the ways in which diet is a positive or negative contributor to psychological functioning.

 Is Nutritional Psychology different from Health Psychology?

 Nutritional Psychology is distinct from Health Psychology.
 Nutritional Psychology examines the psychological, behavioral, cognitive, perceptual, interoceptive, and psychosocial factors that occur in relationship to human dietary intake patterns.
-NP is aligned with principles of integrative health, and the newly emerging transformational approach to health and wellbeing referred to as ‘Whole Health’.
-Whole health empowers and equips people to take charge of their physical, mental and spiritual well-being, and live their lives to the fullest.
+NP is aligned with principles of integrative health, and the newly emerging transformational approach to health and wellbeing is referred to as ‘Whole Health’.
+Whole health empowers and equips people to take charge of their physical, mental, and spiritual well-being, and live their lives to the fullest.

-Health psychology examines how biological, social and psychological factors influence health and illness.
+Health psychology examines how biological, social, and psychological factors influence health and illness.
 Health psychologists use psychological science to promote health, prevent illness and improve health care systems.
 These fields have developed independently from each other though no doubt can benefit from one another.

 Is there evidence to support the field of Nutritional Psychology?